firepick1/fpd-vision/XP009-Parallax-Range/README.md

 For best accuracy, we want to make full use of our two images.
 We could use the ratio of the the foot separation or the ratio of the iPad sizes, but these occupy only a small part of the image and will give us less accuracy.
 Instead, we will use two rectangles separated by the full width of the image to give us the maximum baseline.
-The targeted regions used for matching are called _FNR regions_:
+We refer to the targeted regions used for matching as _FNR regions_:

 ![](https://github.com/firepick1/fpd-vision/blob/master/XP009-Parallax-Range/img/matchnear.jpg)